Oliver16/capital-planning-resourcing-tool/README.md

 ## Data persistence & sharing

-On first load the app seeds the SQLite database with realistic example data.
-Subsequent edits are written to the in-browser database and serialized to `localStorage` for offline resilience.
-Users can export the full dataset as a portable `.sqlite` file or import an existing database to resume work on another machine.
+Vector persists application data in Supabase Postgres.
+Every portfolio table carries an `organization_id` foreign key, and row-level security policies ensure users can only read or modify data for organizations where they hold a membership.
+When a new organization is created the app seeds project types, funding sources, categories, projects, staff, and assignments from `src/data/defaultData.js`.
+Users can export the current organization to JSON (via the **Settings → Export data** action) or import a compatible export to bootstrap another environment.

 ## Assumptions & calculation highlights